chapel-lang/ChapelExamplesAndTeachingMaterials/monthly-meeting-notes.md

 <!-- ### Next month -->
 <!-- Wishlist of future topics for these meetups. -->

+# Wednesday September 10, 2025

+### Attendees

+### Agenda

+We don't have volunteer speakers so suggesting the following two parts:

+1. Alex will discuss a couple of side training projects that use Chapel.
+These sessions are not focused on teaching Chapel itself, but rather on providing an opportunity to introduce the audience -- academic researchers from diverse fields and our HPC users -- to Chapel while covering other topics.

+1.1 Developing a 4-hour ML course where the goal is to train a generative AI model on an ensemble of solutions from a 2D advection solver, and then use the model to predict solutions based on initial conditions.
+I am using a Chapel code to generate a large ensemble of solutions for model training.

+1.2 Developing a short course on GPU efficiency for our HPC cluster, which uses NVIDIA H100 cards.
+These GPUs can be challenging to utilize effectively: most off-the-shelf software packages achieve well below 75% utilization.
+I plan to use a simple Chapel code to demonstrate profiling steps.
+The challenge is that my current code is too efficient, maintaining 100% GPU usage.
+I've manually degraded its efficiency for demonstration purposes, but I'd prefer to start with an less efficient version and then optimize it.

+2. Other discussion points, time permitting, e.g. showing parallel I/O in teaching, the current state of linear algebra in Chapel, and anything else you would like to bring up.

+### Key discussion points

+### Next month

+Wishlist of future topics for these meetups.

 # Wednesday August 13, 2025

 ### Attendees